 What this is and why we are doing it

-Whangarei District Council is calling for submissions on proposals to create new zones in Whangārei’s urban area, three new Open Space Zones and some new rules around transport, drinking water, stormwater and wastewater, earthworks, signs and lighting.
+Whangarei District Council has put forward proposals to create new zones in Whangārei’s urban area, three new Open Space Zones and some new rules around transport, drinking water, stormwater and wastewater, earthworks, signs and lighting.

 Urban areas, open space and district wide matters affect us all, so we need to get the planning for them right.